slarse/repobee-csvgrades/README.md

 ### The grade specification (`--grade-specs` option)
 The grade specification (or _grade spec_) is the most important part of this plugin.
-Grade specs tell the `record-grades` command which issues to consider as grading issues, and which grading issues outweigh others if several are found.
+Grade specs tell the `grades record` command which issues to consider as grading issues, and which grading issues outweigh others if several are found.
 A typical grade spec looks like this: `1:P:[Pp]ass`.
 There are three parts to the grade spec, delimited by `:`.
 First is the priority.
 A lower priority outweighs